coreyzheng/spring-boot-rabbitmq-test/README.md

-# Spring Boot RabbitMQ Example
+# Spring Boot RabbitMQ Test

 Things to be checked before starting the application:

-* Update the application.properties file with your MySQL username and password
+* Update the application.properties file with your Postgres username and password
-* Create a new database schema with name springboot_rabbitmq_example
+* Create a new database schema with name rabbit-mq-test
 * If you wish to used a different database / schema, you will need to override values in application.properties
 * Ensure that you have a rabbitmq server running and correctly configured in application.properties (default is localhost:5671) )